-18. Confidentiality
+20. Confidentiality

-- 18.1 UCEM shall at all times keep confidential any special categories of personal data (as defined in the General Data Protection Regulation (2016/679) Article 9) that it may hold about You which is provided on a confidential basis to UCEM, such as information regarding disability or wellbeing issues, which enables UCEM to provide support as part of its obligations to You.
-UCEM will only share such special categories of personal data with explicit consent or as required by applicable law or regulations save that information disclosed as part of any disciplinary procedure will be shared with nominated persons/postholders within the employer organisation as detailed in the UCEM Code of Practice. - 18.2 You have an obligation to keep information confidential when it is provided on a confidential basis between You and UCEM, for example in relation to when You are undergoing a disciplinary or academic misconduct matter, or a student complaint against a member of staff is being investigated.
+- 20.1 UCEM shall at all times keep confidential any special categories of personal data (as defined in the General Data Protection Regulation (2016/679) Article 9) that it may hold about You which is provided on a confidential basis to UCEM, such as information regarding disability or wellbeing issues, which enables UCEM to provide support as part of its obligations to You.
+UCEM will only share such special categories of personal data with explicit consent or as required by applicable law or regulations. - 20.2 You must keep information confidential when it is provided on a confidential basis between You and UCEM, for example in relation to when a student is undergoing a disciplinary or academic misconduct matter, or when a complaint against a member of staff is being investigated.

-19. Force Majeure
+21. Force Majeure

-- 19.1 'Force Majeure Event' means any circumstance not within a party's reasonable control including, without limitation: - 19.1.1 acts of God, flood, drought, earthquake or other natural disaster; - 19.1.2 epidemic or pandemic; - 19.1.3 terrorist attack, civil war, civil commotion or riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, or breaking off of diplomatic relations; - 19.1.4 collapse of buildings, fire, explosion or accident - 19.1.5 nuclear, chemical or biological contamination or sonic boom; - 19.1.6 any law or any action taken by a government or public authority - 19.1.7 any labour or trade dispute, strikes, industrial action or lockouts (other than in each case by the party seeking to rely on this clause); - 19.1.8 non-performance by suppliers or subcontractors; and - 19.1.9 interruption or failure of utility service (including public or private telecommunications networks, railways, shipping, aircraft, motor transport or other means of public or private transport). - 19.2 Provided it has complied with clause 19.4, if a party is prevented, hindered or delayed in or from performing any of its obligations under this agreement by a Force Majeure Event ('Affected Party'), the Affected Party shall not be in breach of this agreement or otherwise liable for any such failure or delay in the performance of such obligations.
-The time for performance of such obligations shall be extended accordingly. - 19.3 The corresponding obligations of the other party will be suspended, and the time for performance of such obligations extended, to the same extent as those of the Affected Party. - 19.4 The Affected Party shall: - 19.4.1 as soon as reasonably practicable after the start of the Force Majeure Event, notify the other party in writing of the Force Majeure Event, the date on which it started, its likely or potential duration, and the effect of the Force Majeure Event on its ability to perform any of its obligations under the Contract; and - 19.4.2 use all reasonable endeavours to mitigate the effect of the Force Majeure Event on the performance of its obligations. - 19.5 The other party shall cooperate with the Affected Party as is reasonable to mitigate the effect of the Force Majeure Event.
+- 21.1 'Force Majeure Event' means any circumstance not within a party's reasonable control including, without limitation: - 21.1.1 acts of God, flood, drought, earthquake or other natural disaster; - 21.1.2 epidemic or pandemic; - 21.1.3 terrorist attack, civil war, civil commotion or riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, or breaking off of diplomatic relations; - 21.1.4 collapse of buildings, fire, explosion or accident - 21.1.5 nuclear, chemical or biological contamination or sonic boom; - 21.1.6 any law or any action taken by a government or public authority - 21.1.7 any labour or trade dispute, strikes, industrial action or lockouts (other than in each case by the party seeking to rely on this clause); - 21.1.8 non-performance by suppliers or subcontractors; and - 21.1.9 interruption or failure of utility service (including public or private telecommunications networks, railways, shipping, aircraft, motor transport or other means of public or private transport). - 21.2 Provided it has complied with Clause 21.4, if a party is prevented, hindered or delayed in or from performing any of its obligations under this agreement by a

+- Force Majeure Event ('Affected Party'), the Affected Party shall not be in breach of this agreement or otherwise liable for any such failure or delay in the performance of such obligations.
+The time for performance of such obligations shall be extended accordingly. - 21.3 The corresponding obligations of the other party will be suspended, and the time for performance of such obligations extended, to the same extent as those of the Affected Party. - 21.4 The Affected Party shall: - 21.4.1 as soon as reasonably practicable after the start of the Force Majeure Event, notify the other party in writing of the Force Majeure Event, the date on which it started, its likely or potential duration, and the effect of the Force Majeure Event on its ability to perform any of its obligations under the Contract; and - 21.4.2 use all reasonable endeavours to mitigate the effect of the Force Majeure Event on the performance of its obligations. - 21.5 The other party shall cooperate with the Affected Party as is reasonable to mitigate the effect of the Force Majeure Event.